MarkusBordihn/BOs-Easy-NPC/DEVELOPMENT.md

 1) core
 2) config-ui
-3) bundle (optional, only if you need the single JAR)
+3) bundle (optional, only if you need the meta package)

 Both core and config-ui are configured to run publishToMavenLocal after build, so simply building them is enough to make artifacts available.